Akshit-Patel/Akshit-Patel/content/home/experience.md

   location = "BITS Pilani"
   date_start = "2018-08-01"
   date_end = "2020-08-01"
-  description = """I designed and developed various engaging websites and web app for techinal fest(Apogee), Cultural Fest(Oasis) and Sports fest (BOSM) of my university, BITS Pilani.
+  description = """Designed and developed various engaging websites and web app for techinal fest(Apogee), Cultural Fest(Oasis) and Sports fest (BOSM) of my university, BITS Pilani.
 These websites have yearly usebase of around 15k and have over a lakh visitors"""

   [[experience]]
   title = "Core Member"